-- (i) When the Planning Director or Permitting and Code Enforcement Director receives a written, signed complaint alleging a violation of this Ordinance, the Planning Director or Permitting and Code Enforcement Director shall investigate the complaint. - (ii) Upon determination that a violation exists, written notice must be provided to the property owner and/or lessee.
-Written notice shall be served in any manner permitted by NCGS Section 1A-1, rule 4(j).
+- (i) When the Planning Director or Permitting and Code Enforcement Director receives a written, signed complaint alleging a violation of this Ordinance, the Planning Director or Permitting and Code Enforcement Director shall investigate the complaint. - (ii) When staff determines work or activity has been undertaken in violation of the Ordinance or other local development regulation or any State law delegated to the local government for enforcement purposes in lieu of the State or in violation of the terms of the development approval, a written notice of violation may be issued.
+The notice of violation shall be delivered to the holder of the development approval and to the landowner of the property involved, if the landowner is not the holder of the development approval, by personal delivery, electronic delivery, or first class mail and may be provided by similar means to the occupant of the property or the person undertaking the work or activity.
+The notice of violation may be posted on the property.
+The person providing the notice of violation shall certify to the local government that the notice was provided and the certificate shall be deemed conclusive in the absence of fraud.
+Except as provided in NCGS 160D-1123, 160D-1206, or otherwise provided by law, a notice of violation may be appealed to the board of adjustment pursuant to NCGS 160D-405 - (ii) \ Upon determination that a violation exists, written notice must be provided to the permitee and land property owner and/or, if different; may deliver to the occupant or person undertakin the activitylessee.
+Written notice shall be served in any manner permitted by NCGS Section 1A 1, rule 4(j)160D-404.
 If notice cannot with due diligence be achieved by personal delivery, certified mail, registered mail, USPS signature confirmation, or by a designated delivery service pursuant to 26 U.S.C.
-Section 7502(f)(2), notice may be given by publication consistent with NCGS Section 1A-1, rule 4(j)1.
-Such notice must include: - 1) A description of the property involved. - 2) Applicable sections of the Unified Development Ordinance upon which the violation is based. - 3) A statement of the nature of the violation. - 4) An opportunity to correct the violation within 10 days of receipt of such notice before any civil penalties are incurred.
+Section 7502(f)(2), notice may be given by publication consistent with NCGS Section 1A 1, rule 4(j)1.
+Such notice must include:

+- 1) A description of the property involved. - Applicable sections of the Unified Development Ordinance upon which the violation is based. - 3) A statement of the nature of the violation.

+4)(iii) An opportunity to correct the violation within 10 days of receipt of such notice before any civil penalties are incurred.
 Dependent upon the nature/scale of the violation, the Planning Director or Permitting and Code Enforcement Director may grant an extension.